-Financial Advisors are there to help you navigate big financial decisions and plan for your future.
-However, if your financial planner isn’t fitting your needs and objectives, or you’re unhappy with the performance of your investments, you may want to know how to switch financial advisors.
+Financial Advisors exist to help you navigate big financial decisions and plan for your future.
+However, if your financial planner isn’t fitting your needs and objectives, or you’re unhappy with the performance or cost, you may want to know how to change financial advisors.

-Firstly, if you are thinking of changing financial advisors – know that you’re not alone.
-According to a recent study, almost 60% of investors have switched financial planners at least once.
 There are many reasons you may be unhappy with your current financial advisor.
 Poor performance, high fees, bad advice, or lack of communication.
-Whatever the reason, if you’re contemplating changing financial advisors, it’s important to be familiar with the process and potential costs it may come with it.
+Whatever the reason, if you’re contemplating changing financial advisors, it’s important to be familiar with the process and potential costs that may come with it.
 This blog explains the steps you may take to switch financial advisor.

 When Should I Switch Financial Advisors?